Deal alert! Northwest, our favorite company, is forming

 Illinois Annual Report Fee: The Annual Report fee is $75 (for both mail filings and online filings).

 File Annual Report by Mail.
 Download Form LLC-50.1.

 Secretary of State

 Department of Business Services

 Important: If you want a copy of your filed report, send 2 copies of the completed Annual Report along with a self-addressed and stamped envelope.

-• File Annual Report online: https://www.ilsos.gov/llcarpt/.
+File Annual Report online.
 A receipt and copy of your Annual Report will be emailed to you after submission.

 7. Business Licenses and/or Permits

-• Your Illinois LLC may need business licenses and/or permits, depending on the location of the business and the kind of industry it is engaged in.
+You should check to see whether you need Illinois Business Licenses or permits for your LLC.
+This depends on the location of the business and the kind of industry it is engaged in.
 To find out the licenses and/or permits your LLC will need, you can contact the government agency that regulates your business’s industry, as well as the city, town, or county where it is located.